Vista Equity Partners to buy EngageSmart for $4 billion

 :Payments software vendor EngageSmart said on Monday it would be taken private by Vista Equity Partners for about $4 billion, marking the latest buyout deal in the technology sector.

-Shares of EngageSmart rose more than 11 per cent in trading before the bell.

-Under the terms of the deal, shareholders in EngageSmart will receive $23.00 per share in cash.
+Under the terms of the deal, shareholders in EngageSmart — shares of which jumped nearly 12 per cent in premarket trading — would receive $23.00 per share in cash.

 The offer represents a premium of nearly 23 per cent to the stock's closing price on Oct.
 4, a day before Reuters reported that private equity firm General Atlantic, which owns a 52 per cent stake, was exploring a sale of the company.